-Pints poured, retail therapy: England readies for lockdown
+Retail therapy, last pints: England readies for new lockdown

-LONDON (AP) — Thirsty drinkers in England will be enjoying their final freshly poured pints in a pub for a month Wednesday while shoppers will get one last dose of retail therapy as the country prepares to join large swathes of Europe in lockdown as part of intensified efforts to contain the resurgent coronavirus.
+LONDON (AP) — Last-minute shoppers in England were out in force Wednesday and thirsty drinkers planned their final freshly poured pints in a pub for the next month as Britain prepared to join large swathes of Europe in a coronavirus lockdown designed to save its health care system from being overwhelmed.

-Pubs, along with restaurants, hairdressers and other retailing outlets deemed to be selling non-essential items, such as books and sneakers, will have to close their doors Thursday until at least Dec.
-2 following a sudden change of course last weekend by the British government.
-Prime Minister Boris Johnson had for weeks argued in favor of more regional strategies to contain the virus, but said he had to be “humble in the face of nature.”
+All non-essential venues — which in England included pubs, restaurants, hairdressers, gyms, swimming pools, entertainment venues and stores selling items like books, clothing and sneakers — must close Thursday until at least Dec.
+2. That ruling came after a sudden change of course last weekend by Britain’s government, which had for weeks been advocating a targeted regional response to the pandemic instead of another national lockdown.

+Two changes from the U.K.’s spring lockdown is that this time schools and universities in England are remaining open, as are construction sites and factories.

-British lawmakers are set to approve the latest lockdown measures later so they can take effect at midnight.
+British lawmakers are set to approve the latest lockdown measures later Wednesday so they can take effect at midnight.
+Many in Prime Minister Boris Johnson’s Conservative Party are opposed to the new lockdown, saying the response is too draconian and will devastate the economy, but the measure is sure to pass with the backing of the opposition Labour Party, which says the new restrictions should have been imposed weeks ago.

 “I don’t think any government would want to impose these measures lightly, or any parliament would want to impose these measures lightly on the people of this country,” Johnson said.

-England’s lockdown follows similar restrictions elsewhere in the U.K. and across Europe, as nations grapple with mounting new COVID-19 infections and clear signals that the number of people being hospitalized — and subsequently dying — from the virus are increasing,
+England’s lockdown follows similar restrictions elsewhere in the U.K., which has Europe’s highest virus-related death toll at 47,250.
+It also follows fresh restrictions across the continent — in Italy, Spain, France and Germany, among other nations — amid mounting new COVID-19 infections and clear signals that the number of people hospitalized — and subsequently dying — from the virus are increasing,

-The World Health Organization said late Tuesday that there has been a “further acceleration” in the speed of the virus′ spread in Europe, which was responsible for about half the new cases reported around the world last week.
-In a weekly report, the U.N. agency also said European countries recorded a 46% increase in deaths compared with the previous week.
+The World Health Organization said European countries recorded a 46% increase in virus deaths compared with the previous week and were responsible for about half of the 1.7 million new cases reported around the world last week.

-The virus’ resurgence over the past couple of months has caught many European countries by surprise following a summer when infections were clearly down on where they had been in the spring during the first wave of the pandemic.

-In recent days, many, including Belgium, France, Italy and the U.K. have reported their highest daily death tolls in months, prompting authorities to reintroduce restrictions to get ahead of the virus that has rampaged across the world, causing more than 1.2 million deaths — over 270,000 of them in Europe, according to a tally by Johns Hopkins University.
+In recent days, many European nations — including Belgium, Russia, France, Italy, Poland, Slovenia and the U.K. — have reported their highest daily virus death tolls in months, and sometimes ever.
+The pandemic has already caused more than 1.2 million confirmed deaths — over 270,000 of them in Europe, according to a tally by Johns Hopkins University.
+Experts say the true toll, due to missed cases and limited testing, is much higher.

-Particularly stringent rules now apply in France, for example, and more partial shutdowns are in effect in countries like Germany and Greece.
-England, which goes into lockdown on Thursday, will also face a severe lockdown even though it won’t be as stringent as the one imposed in the spring — schools and universities haven’t been closed while the manufacturing and construction sectors remain open.

-The spring lockdowns clearly worked in the sense of sharply reducing the rate of growth of new infections and then suppressing it to very low levels.
-There are some signals that the restrictions put up in the past few weeks are beginning to work too.
+Italy, which suffered badly during the first wave of the pandemic, is also facing new curbs on freedom of movement beginning Thursday, including a nationwide overnight curfew and high schools placed on full-time distance learning.

+The country is expected to be carved up into three zones of contagion with corresponding restrictions on movement, commercial activities and school openings depending on surging infections and hospital capacity.
+Travel restrictions will prohibit anyone from entering or leaving a hard-hit region and restaurants and shops will close, except for supermarkets and pharmacies.

-Belgium, which proportionally is the most-affected nation in Europe, said Wednesday that new infections and hospital admissions appear to have started to stabilize in the wake of the reimposition of new measures, such as the closure of pubs and restaurants.
+Belgium, one of the most-affected nations in Europe, said Wednesday that new coronavirus infections and hospital admissions have started to stabilize after measures like closing pubs and restaurants were introduced weeks ago.

 “The high-speed train is slowing down,” said virologist Steven Van Gucht of the Sciensano government health group.

-Van Gucht said it was important that people don’t let their guard down in Belgium, which has been recording around 1,750 cases per 100,000 people, triple the rates being recorded in Italy, Spain and the U.K.
+But Van Gucht said it was important that people don’t let their guard down.
+Belgium has been recording around 1,750 cases per 100,000 people, triple the rates in Italy, Spain or the U.K.

 “Let there be no doubt that the tough rules need to be maintained,” he said.

+In the Netherlands, Prime Minister Mark Rutte said there were some signs that closing bars and restaurants was working but that further curbs were needed.
+Beginning Wednesday night, Dutch cinemas, theaters, museums and pools will be closed.

+“It’s not going too bad but certainly not good enough,” Rutte told the country.
+“The infection numbers have to go down quicker.”

-Pope Francis also urged people to follow recommendations from government and public health authorities to prevent coronavirus infections as he held his weekly general audience in private amid a surge of infections in Europe.
+Pope Francis urged people to be “very attentive” to measures to prevent coronavirus infections as he switched his weekly general audience Wednesday back to his private library and livestreamed the event.
+The move seeks to better protect the 83-year-old pope after someone at a recent public audience tested positive.

-The Vatican announced last week that Francis was suspending public audiences and would celebrate all upcoming liturgies without throngs of faithful present, after someone who attended his Oct.
-21 audience tested positive.

-Francis held his audience Wednesday in his private library with around 10 priests on hand to translate summaries of his catechism lesson.
-The livestreamed audience is the same setup Francis used during the Vatican’s nearly three-month COVID-19 lockdown in the spring and summer.

-“We offer to the Lord this distance among us for the good of all,” he said.

-All across Europe, the restrictions come with a heavy cost especially in the countdown to the crucial Christmas period, which many businesses rely upon to turn a profit.
-The latest decision, according to Helen Dickinson, the chief executive of the British Retail Consortium, represents nothing less than a “nightmare before Christmas.”

-Not all countries are going down the lockdown route despite a sharp increase in infections.
-Russia, for example, has shunned a second lockdown, insisting that the health care system is able to cope with the surge, even as it reported another near 20,000 new infections and 389 new deaths — both at their highest levels since the beginning of the pandemic.
+Not all countries are going down the lockdown route.
+Russia has shunned a second lockdown, insisting that its health care system is able to cope with the recent surge.
+Still, Russia on Wednesday reported 19,768 new infections and 389 new deaths — both records.

 Associated Press writers around Europe contributed to this report.